zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-pvcs/expand-storage-pool.md

 If you're operating on the cloud, you may choose to expand your pools to avoid potentially disruptive restriping operations associated with adding drives.
 If you're operating on-premises, you may not be able to increase the size of your disks if you don't have any remaining physical capacity.

-Once you've considered your options and chosen the best approach for your cluster, perform the resizing operation:
+Once you've considered your options and chosen the best approach for your cluster, you're ready to perform the resizing operation.

+{{<info>}}
+**NOTE:** Use caution when expanding pools on nodes containing repl1 volumes.
+If the target pool contains a repl1 volume, the volume becomes inaccessible.
+If the target pool contains metadata, all repl1 volumes on the node become inaccessible.
+{{</info>}}

 ## Expand a pool automatically on the cloud